It’s five years already, and we bring you unforgettable Atta Mills quotes as Ghana once again commemorates the fallen hero.

-His Excellency John Evans Atta Mills, a once president of the republic of Ghana left this world to the great beyond on the 24th of July, 2012.
+His Excellency John Evans Atta Mills, a president of the Republic of Ghana left this world for the great beyond on Tuesday, the 24th of July, 2012.
 That was the first time a sitting president of the Republic of Ghana passed on.

 1. “I have always said that I will be President for all Ghanaians whether they voted for me or not, and without consideration for which part of the country they come from.
 It will be my duty as President to heal wounds and unite our dear nation.
 I intend to pursue relentlessly all avenues for entrenching peace and unity in all parts of the country as I am enjoined by the constitution to do.”